luzpaz/SlopedPlanesMacro/README.md

 ### Use instructions

-* Draw a sketch with a closed wire
+* Make a sketch and draw a closed wire
 * Select the sketch and execute the macro
-* Editing the SlopedPlanes document object (double click over the object in the document's tree) opens the Taks Panel with the controls plane by plane.
+* Editing the SlopedPlanes document object
+  (double click over the object in the document's tree) opens the Taks Panel with the controls plane by plane.

 ### Agenda